Aiven-Open/klaw-docs/docs/HowTo/schemas/Request-a-schema.md

    schema per topic.
    :::

-5. Upload the schema (avro) that you wish to register on this subject.
+5. Upload the schema (Avro) that you wish to register on this subject.
    Make sure it is a valid JSON.
 6. Add any remarks that will help the reviewer decide whether to approve or decline the request.